FAQs About South America River Cruise Trips

 The staterooms are not set up to provide a third or rollaway bed.

-We offer Breakaway and Classic Galápagos, Andes & Amazon Trips.
-We currently do not offer Family Trips.
-Breakaway Trips are for families with 16- through mid-20-year olds (and younger siblings are welcome).
+We offer Classic Galápagos, Andes & Amazon River Trips and Family - Older Teens & 20s Trips for families with kids ages 17+.
 On our Classic Trips, we are unable to accept reservations for children under the age of 14 and we allow only one family per departure traveling with a child or children 14-17 years old.